 Last night, I became a witness to a very trivial moment between a man and his spoon.
 Nothing really out of the ordinary, just something that one sees every day, but not in this particular situation and sequence of events – an operator and an object working together to produce a necessary outcome.

 He seemed to have gulped the stirred protein shake not in one, but in two takes.
-Not pacing himself, not feeling it, just a consumption of a big amount of water like the usual and trivial part of life it is.
+Not pacing himself, not feeling it, just consuming a big amount of water like the usual and trivial part of life.
 And if it wasn’t for the spoon he used, I would probably not have noticed it either.

-When purchasing a protein powder, the canister or the bag containing it comes with a plastic dose for the user to be able to take the right portion for the shake.
+When purchasing a protein powder, the canister or the bag containing it comes with a plastic dose for the user to take the right portion for the shake.
 And this was the first time, I saw someone forgoing the dose and opting for a soup spoon instead.

 He seemed to be more comfortable with the spoon he used for everything else and the bottle he was hydrating from during his training sessions.
 The man saw with the spoon this as natural and more comfortable, while my OCD was wrapping my mind around his choice measuring and stirring instrument.